-It is well-known that Peirce's (1839-1914) extensively investigated a logic of relations (which he called 'relatives').
-Much of the third volume of the collected papers [HB35] is dedicated to this topic (see for example "Description of a Notation for the Logic of Relatives, Resulting From an Amplification of the Conceptions of Boole's Calculus of Logic" (3.45-3.149, 1870) "On the Algebra of Logic" (3.154-3.251, 1880), "Brief Description of the Algebra of Relatives" (3.306-3.322, 1882), and "the Logic of Relatives" (3.456-3.552, 1897)).
+It is well-known that Peirce (1839-1914) extensively investigated a logic of relations (which he called 'relatives').
+Much of the third volume of the collected papers [HB35] is dedicated to this topic (see for example "Description of a Notation for the Logic of Relatives [...]"
+(3.45-3.149, 1870) "On the Algebra of Logic" (3.154-3.251, 1880), "Brief Description of the Algebra of Relatives" (3.306-3.322, 1882), and "the Logic of Relatives" (3.456-3.552, 1897)).
 As Burch writes, in Peirce's thinking 'reasoning is primarily, most elementary, reasoning about relations' ([Bur91], p.
 2, emphasis by Burch).

 Starting in 1896, Peirce invented a diagrammatic form of formal logic, namely his system of existential graphs [Zem64, Rob73, Shi02, PS00, Dau06b].
 The Beta part of this system corresponds to first order logic (FO) [Zem64, Dau06b].
-To be more precisely: As Peirce investigated a logic of relations, the Beta part of existential graphs is equivalent to FO with relations and identity, but without constants or functions.
-In contrast to that, the contemporary symbolic formalizations of FO are intended to represent statements about objects, relations, and functions.
-This paper attempts to show how system of existential graphs has to be extended in order to cover constants and and functions as well.
+To be more precise: As Peirce investigated a logic of relations, the Beta part of existential graphs is equivalent to FO with relations and identity, but without constants or functions.
+In contrast to that, contemporary symbolic formalizations of FO are intended to represent statements about constants, relations, and functions.
+This paper shows how the the syntax, semantics, and the calculus of existential graphs has to be extended in order to cover constants and and functions as well.

 This paper is part of the author's research on Sowa's conceptual graphs and Peirce's existential graphs [Dau02, Dau03, Dau06d, Dau06a, Dau06c, Dau06b].
 It aims to provide a sufficiently formal elaboration of the paper's goal.
 For this reason, a formal elaboration of existential graphs, including their syntax, semantics, and calculus, would be needed.
-Due to space limitations, this is by no means possible.
-To resolve this problem, only those definitions and theorems of the author's treatises [Dau03, Dau06b] which are needed to keep this paper almost self-contained will be given.
-For the motivation of the definitions, the proofs of the theorems etc, please look at the treatises.
-Particularly, the scrutiny will not be carried out on a formal elaboration of existential graphs, but on discrete structures called EXISTENTIAL GRAPH INSTANCES (EGIS) instead.
-It shall be shortly explained how EGIs are related to the concept graphs with cuts (CGwCs) of [Dau03] and the formal existential graphs of [Dau06b].
+Due to space limitations, this is not possible.
+To resolve this problem, only those definitions and theorems of [Dau03, Dau06b] which are needed to keep this paper almost self-contained will be given.